Personal Injury & Medical Malpractice Lawyers

 Firstly, limitation periods encourage diligence in commencing claims and encourage litigants to commence legal action in a timely manner.

 With the passage of time, there is a concern that the quality and availability of the evidence related to the claim will diminish.
 By commencing a claim in a timely manner, all relevant evidence is more likely to be preserved.
 Limitation periods also help ensure that claims are brought without significant delay.
-As time passes there is a real risk that memories will fade, witnesses will die or move away, and other documents or relevant records maybe destroyed.
+As time passes, there is a real risk that memories will fade, witnesses will die or move away, and other documents or relevant records may be destroyed.

 Secondly, limitation periods bring certainty to potential defendants and an assurance that after the relevant limitation period has passed, they will not be subject to a historical claim.